no00ne/CS305-2025Spring-FinalProject/README.md

 * If the sender is unknown, add it to the list of known peers (`known_peer`) and record their flags (`peer_flags`).
 * Update the set of reachable peers (`reachable_by`).

 **Tips:** Each peer can only receive `hello` messages from reachable peers and never forward `hello` messages.
+A NATed peer can only say `hello` to peers in the same local network.
 If a peer receives `hello` messages from a NATed peer, it can act as the relaying peers of the NATed peer.
+If a peer and a NATed peer are not in the same local network, they cannot say `hello` to each other.
 #### `peer_manager.py`: This part is responsible for checking the status and recording the performance of known peers.

 1. `start_ping_loop`